testspace-com/hello.manual/README.md

 - GitHub [issues](https://help.testspace.com/manual/execution-session#issues) integration
 - [Exploratory testing](https://help.testspace.com/manual/execution-session#exploratory) built-in

-> The repo is a [template](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-repository-from-a-template), making it easy to create your own "sandbox" repo(s) to experiment with writing test specs.

 How to implement and run manual tests based on a repository can be found in the Testspace [Help Tutorial](https://help.testspace.com/tutorial/setup) section.